 Extraordinary circumstances include political instability, extreme weather conditions, medical emergencies, air traffic control restrictions, acts of terrorism and the like.

 N.B.
 In 2018, the European Court of Justice made an important ruling in this area which stated that internal ‘wildcat strikes’ by flight staff do not qualify as extraordinary circumstances.
-This means that airlines are obligated to pay EU airline compensation to travelers for flight delays when an airline strike is the cause of the flight disruption.
+This means that airlines are obligated to compensate travelers for flight delays when an airline strike is the cause of the flight disruption.

 You are traveling on a free or reduced ticket that isn’t available to the public directly or indirectly.